TYPO3-Headless/headless/Documentation/Integrations/Form.rst

      "i18n": { "submitButtonLabel": "Submit" },
      "elements": []
    }

+`elements` is abbreviated here — in a real response it lists the current page's fields plus the hidden round-trip fields described in `Submitting the form`_ above.

 Subclass `AbstractFormDefinitionDecorator` if you only need to tweak one element type or one form root field; implement